 There are many recreational activities within a short distance of Bowie as well as ample post-secondary education opportunities.
 Safford/Thatcher area is home to Eastern Arizona College and programs from Northern Arizona University.
 Sierra Vista has a branch of Cochise College and is home to the University of Arizona South Campus.
 Willcox and Benson also have Cochise College programs.
 Western New Mexico University is located in Silver City, New Mexico, approximately an hour and a half away.
 Arizona State University also provides online degree programs.

 Opportunities for growth in the district are tied to the development of Bowie Power Station, a proposed 1,000 megawatt electric power production plant to be located approximately two miles north of the community.
 Bowie boasts ongoing agricultural production with ranching, orchards, and vineyards.

-Our schools operate classes for prekindergarten through grade 12, with an elementary school, a middle school, and a high school.
+Our schools operate classes for kindergarten through grade 12, with an elementary school, a middle school, and a high school.
 We currently serve about 60 students.
-We have had a half day prekindergarten class and a full day kindergarten since 1987.
+We have had a full-day kindergarten since 1987.